EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 ### Application (aka App)

 *Application* (or *App*) is a JavaScript class with the pre-defined structure (generated out of the app manifest) which can represent a certain set of discrete functionality or combine multiple apps and plugins into a package to achieve a certain functionality.
-Application examples: {@link Echo.StreamServer.Apps.Stream Stream application}, {@link Echo.StreamServer.Apps.Submit Submit application}, {@link Echo.IdentityServer.Apps.Auth Auth application}, etc. More information about the App development can be found in [the hands-on guide](#!/guide/how_to_develop_app).
+Application examples: {@link Echo.StreamServer.Apps.Stream Stream application}, {@link Echo.StreamServer.Apps.Submit Submit application}, {@link Echo.StreamServer.Apps.Auth Auth application}, etc. More information about the App development can be found in [the hands-on guide](#!/guide/how_to_develop_app).

 ### Plugin